SnowyAlcazar/aleynmoor/index.md

 - ProjectAble **_is not_** intended to replace good planning, estimation, monitoring or control processes.
 Other tools are available for those purposes.

-You can use the [editor on GitHub](https://github.com/SnowyAlcazar/aleynmoor/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.